www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Load test data for both examples.
         * [x] ColloquiumExample
         * [ ] SportCourseExample
+        * [ ] Remove main definition field button, as a button for the data menu is enough.
     * [ ] Load initial editor data like it is done for the example's menu.
         * [x] Remove ColloquiumPlanningSuppliesTestData.
         * [x] Remove ColloquiumPlanningDemandsTestData.